WPCD-Workflows/documentation/source/old/isip/public/xml/training.rst

 ---------

-`UAL tutorial <../imports/isip_UAL_TUTORIAL.pdf>`__ : only for those who want to test their ITM compliant program OUTSIDE Kepler `Kepler tutorial <../imports/isip_TutorialKepler.pdf>`__ : shows the steps you have to go through to build an actor from a physics subroutine and use it in a Kepler workflow
+`UAL tutorial <../imports/isip_UAL_TUTORIAL.pdf>`__ : only for those who want to test their EU-IM compliant program OUTSIDE Kepler `Kepler tutorial <../imports/isip_TutorialKepler.pdf>`__ : shows the steps you have to go through to build an actor from a physics subroutine and use it in a Kepler workflow